cocos3d/cocos3d/Templates/Xcode/cocos3d-app-base.xctemplate/README!.txt

 cocos2d & OpenGL ES Version Compatibility
 -----------------------------------------

-cocos3d under iOS is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
-OpenGL ES 2.0, and is compatible with `cocos2d` `1.1` and `1.0.1`, for using fixed-pipeline OpenGL ES 1.1.
+cocos3d under iOS and Android is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL ES 2.0, and is compatible with `cocos2d` `1.1`, for using fixed-pipeline OpenGL ES 1.1.

-cocos3d under OSX is compatible with `cocos2d` `2.1` and `2.0`, for using programmable-pipeline
-OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` and `1.0.1` under OSX.
+cocos3d under OSX is compatible with `cocos2d` `2.1`, for using programmable-pipeline OpenGL (OSX). cocos3d is not compatible with `cocos2d` `1.1` under OSX.

-By linking to cocos2d 2.x, you will automatically use OpenGL ES 2.0, and by linking to cocos2d 1.x, you will automatically use OpenGL ES 1.1.
+By linking to cocos2d 2.1, you will automatically use OpenGL ES 2.0, and by linking to cocos2d 1.1, you will automatically use OpenGL ES 1.1.
 Because of this, you cannot mix the use of OpenGL ES 2.0 and 1.1 within a single application.

 This template application will use whichever version of cocos2d you indicated when you ran